cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 A light client attack occurs when a Byzantine validator sends invalid headers to a light client.
 As the light client doesn't execute transactions, it can be deceived into trusting corrupted application state transitions.
-For instance, if a light client receives header A from the primary and header `B` from the witness for the same block height `H`, and both headers are successfully verified, it indicates a light client attack.
+For instance, if a light client receives header `A` from the primary and header `B` from a witness for the same block height `H`, and both headers are successfully verified, it indicates a light client attack.
 Note that it this case, either the primary and/or witness nodes are malicious.